Jason-Addison/Auravyx/README.md

 [Download latest .zip](https://github.com/Voxol/Voxel/releases/latest)

-Extract .zip anywhere you'd like and run the Auravyx.exe
+Extract `.zip` anywhere you'd like and run the `Auravyx.exe`

+There may also be a version with two `.exe` files.
+One will run with the console and one will run without it.

 ---

 #### Change settings

-Settings can be changed in settings.txt.
+Settings can be changed in `settings.txt`.

 | Setting | Description | Value Type | Default Value |
 | --- | --- | --- | --- |